SebKrantz/collapse/README.md

 ![downloads](http://cranlogs.r-pkg.org/badges/grand-total/collapse?color=blue)
 <!-- badges: end -->

-*collapse* is a C/C++ based package for data transformation and statistical computing in R. It's core aims are:
+*collapse* is a C/C++ based package for data transformation and statistical computing in R. It's aims are:

 * To facilitate complex data transformation, exploration and computing tasks in R.
 * To help make R code fast, flexible, parsimonious and programmer friendly.